Blind quantum computation over a collective-noise channel: Abstract

 \section{Abstract}

-Blind quantum computation (BQC) allows an unconditionally secure delegated quantum computation for a client (Alice) who only possesses cheap quantum devices.
-So far, extensive efforts have been paid to make Alice's devices as classical as possible.
-Along this direction, quantum channels between Alice and the quantum server (Bob) should be considered as a part of Alice's devices, and the noise during a long distance quantum communication should be also taken into account.
-Here we propose to use decoherence-free subspace (DFS) to overcome the collective noise in a photonic quantum communication channel for BQC, which we call DFS-BQC.
-We propose three variations of DFS-BQC, each of which has its own advantage depending on situations.
-One of them, coherent-light-assisted protocol, allows Alice to send undecohered rotated photons without decreasing the total transmission rate compared to the case of single photon transmission.
-In all cases, we can combine the ideas based on DFS and BQC without degrading unconditional security.
-The proposed DFS-based schemes are generic and hence can be applied for other BQC protocols, where Alice sends quantum states to Bob.
+Blind quantum computation (BQC) allows a client (Alice), who only possesses relatively poor quantum devices, to delegate universal quantum computation to a server (Bob) in such a way that Bob cannot know Alice's inputs, algorithm, and outputs.
+The quantum channel between Alice and Bob is noisy, and the loss over the long-distance quantum communication should also be taken into account.
+Here we propose to use decoherence-free subspace (DFS) to overcome the collective noise in the quantum channel for BQC, which we call DFS-BQC.
+We propose three variations of DFS-BQC protocols.
+One of them, a coherent-light-assisted DFS-BQC protocol, allows Alice to faithfully send the signal photons with a probability proportional to a transmission rate of the quantum channel.
+In all cases, we combine the ideas based on DFS and the Broadbent-Fitzsimons-Kashefi protocol, which is one of the BQC protocols, without degrading unconditional security.
+The proposed DFS-based schemes are generic and hence can be applied to other BQC protocols where Alice sends quantum states to Bob.

-{\it Introduction.---} A first-generation fully fledged quantum computer will be realized by a large enterprise or a government.
-Clients, who want to utilize the quantum computer, are supposed to delegate quantum computation to the quantum server using relatively cheep quantum devices.
-In such a situation, the parties can employ blind quantum computation (BQC) to guarantee unconditional security of clients' inputs, algorithms, and outputs of quantum computation ~\cite{[1],[2],[3],[4],[5],[6],[7],[8],[9],[10],[11],[12],[13],[14],[15],[16],[17],[18],[19],[20],[21]}.
+A first-generation fully fledged quantum computer will eventually be realized by a large enterprise or a government.
+It is supposed that due to its scale and/or the difficulty of maintaining it, clients who want to utilize the quantum computer will delegate quantum computation to the quantum server using poor quantum devices that are insufficient for universal quantum computation.
+In such a situation, the clients can employ blind quantum computation (BQC) to guarantee the unconditional security of their inputs, algorithms, and outputs of quantum computations ~\cite{[C05],[AS06],[BFK09],[ABE10],[MDK10],[DKL12],[M12],[MF12],[FK12],[MF13PRA],[SKM13],[MF13PRL],[GMMR13],[MDF13],[FBSYLPJR14],[M14],[KKD14],[DF14],[HDF15],[GKW15]}.